 Choosing A Color Palette

-Be sure to visit all my friends’ homes!
+Be sure to visit all our friends’ homes!

 Style That Coffee Table Blog Hop